okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/index.md

 > **Note:** Using `${resetPasswordLink}` sends the user to an Okta-hosted page to sign in.
 If you're looking for a fully branded experience where you control the page experience, then the next option is a better alternative.

-#### Option 2 (Recommended): Use your own infrastructure to send the password recovery email
+#### Use your own infrastructure to send the password recovery email

-In this option, make a call to [/forgot_password API](/docs/reference/api/users/#forgot-password) and use your infrastructure to notify the user to reset their password.
+In this recommended option, make a call to [/forgot_password API](/docs/reference/api/users/#forgot-password) and use your infrastructure to notify the user to reset their password.

 1. Call [/forgot_password API](/docs/reference/api/users/#forgot-password) with `sendEmail=false`.
 Instead of sending a recovery email to the user, this returns a URL with a recovery token.